tkmckenzie/snfa/cran-comments.md

     - This NOTE appears for all new packages.

 ## Downstream dependencies
-There are no downstream dependencies.
+There are currently no downstream dependencies for this package.